-Instagram Live and Facebook Live are very popular in the social media universe.
-And even more networks are starting to offer live content creation.
-Learn why live is so hot and how to make it more viewer friendly for your audience.
+Instagram Live and Facebook Live are very popular in the social media universe, and even more networks are starting to offer live content creation.
+Learn why going live is so hot and how to make it more viewer-friendly for your audience.

 Freelance copywriting is like any other creative endeavor pursued professionally.
 You need to have connection and skill.
 Do online courses offering help you build skill and connections?
 I discuss ways to break into freelance copywriting.

-Would yesterday's copyrwriting skills be relevant in today’s advertising environments?
-This article looks at some of the ways that advertising has changed and, specifically, how that impacts the field of copywriting.
+Are yesterday's copywriting relevant in today’s advertising environments?
+Here's how the field of advertising has changed and, how those changes impact the field of copywriting.